TAMU Sounding Rocketry Team

 Lazarus Launch Vehicle

-Lazarus is the fifth and current vehicle built by SRT.
+Lazarus is the fifth vehicle built by SRT.
 It is the first rocket SRT designed that is optimized for 30,000 ft flight.
 Its main body structure is made of high strength carbon fiber coupled by aluminum bulkheads.
 Radio permitting sections such as the electronics bay are constructed with fiberglass.
 The fins are also designed to have an advanced honeycomb core structure embedded into the airframe.
 During a nominal 30k flight, the expected peak Mach number for this vehicle, paired with the Vulcan engine, is Mach 1.4.

 Design Team: SRT-7 (2019-2020)